TURN TO LANDSCAPE

 ETD will then be prefilled with ACTUAL REPORTING + PREFLIGHT DURATION.

-💡 For 2 sector duties, always enter the ETD of the 1st and the ETA of the 2nd SCHEDULE to see if departure for todays flights is legally possible.
+๐Ÿ’ก For 2 sector duties: before the 1st sector enter the ETD of the 1st and the ETA of the 2nd SCHEDULE.

 .
 For 2 sector duties, always enter the ETA of the LAST sector.

-See the table at the B button above here.
+See the table at the B button here.

 If the route is in the table, Block time is automatically added to ETD, showing an 'OM-C' derived ETA.